Monday, 30 April 2018

 I’m still enjoying my twice or thrice weekly trips to the swimming pool.
 Last week I was gratified to hit 1500 metres in an hour, an increase by about 200 metres on my previous usual distance.
 It’s still not spectacular but I’m feeling a bit fitter.
 I’m getting to recognise many of the other swimmers; a few are much faster than me, many slower, and of course the usual suspects who don’t seem to swim at all.
 This group of mainly older men either stand around chatting at the shallow end or pile into the sauna.
 There were so many of them in there the other day that it looked ridiculous, I think they must have been sitting on each other’s knees.
 A lot of these elderly gentlemen bear more than a passing resemblance to various characters in the comedy tv series “Still Game” which James and I enjoy very much.
 As it happens a new series has recently started and, reflecting on this as I was getting changed after my swim, I found myself humming the catchy theme tune rather loudly.
 Let’s hope that I wasn’t overheard by any of the regulars!

-Tuesday 10 April 2018
+Tuesday, 10 April 2018

 Art - or is it?

 I just saw a really amazing play with Heather at the Theatre Royal.
 It was called Art, and starred three very well known actors; Nigel Havers, Denis Lawson, and Steven Tompkinson.
 The first surprise was that we were in the front row of the dress circle instead of the balcony - I was so sure that we were going to be really high up that I had insisted that Heather go all the way back to her car to fetch her glasses (which she barely needs) for extra clarity due to the height that I thought we would be!
 In fact we were in a prime viewing area, which I had forgotten, it was ages ago that I booked it.
 Anyway, the play was about three friends, one of whom has spent a lot of money on a piece of modern art which is a completely white canvas.
 His friends react in different and complex ways to this, and during the play it becomes clear that it is just as much about friendship as art.
 I thought that it was really good.
-The content was original and compelling; and the sharp dialogue held my attention for the whole ninety minutes.
+The content was original and compelling; and the sharp dialogue gripped my attention for the whole ninety minutes.
 Also the acting was fantastic; the three actors interacted so well with each other and the audience.
 It was originally written in French by Yasmina Reza, and it does have a vibe of Paris about it.
 It was very intense but also very amusing.
 I do enjoy my theatre outings with Heather!

-Monday 9 April 2018
+Monday, 9 April 2018

 Frog spawn, a lamb and a bicycle

 Well, our lovely holiday in Ardnamurchan came to an end on Friday.
 We went for a walk at Corran before getting the ferry, but it was a bit on the tame side compared to the amazing walks we had enjoyed earlier in the week.
-We had a good run home and were soon reunited with David, Chanel and the kitties.
+We had a good run home and were soon reunited with Davie, Chanel and the kitties.
 We still had a long weekend ahead of us because James had booked Monday off work, and so our holiday spirit continued with a delicious curry at Rasoi in the evening with Heather and Ewan.

 After a pleasant Saturday of cooking and entertaining we decided to go for a walk on Sunday.
-David and Chanel came too and we headed over to our old favourite: the Greenock Cut.
+Davie and Chanel came too and we headed over to our old favourite: the Greenock Cut.
 What fun we had.
 I saw my first lamb of spring time and it was extremely cute - it made the same little “baa” sound as Floof!
 Someone who shall remain nameless forgot their waterproof and had to carry an umbrella because it was raining on and off!
 Someone else who shall remain nameless slipped on some mud and fell right down on their bottom!
-We saw lots of frog spawn in the ditches and David and Chanel collected some in a water bottle to nurture!
+We saw lots of frog spawn in the ditches and Davie and Chanel collected some in a water bottle to nurture!
 The most exciting event was finding an abandoned and rather rusty bicycle under some foliage beside the path.
-James and David managed to get its chain back on and Chanel and David cycled up and down the path, rather bravely because its brakes didn’t work.
+James and Davie managed to get its chain back on and Chanel and Davie cycled up and down the path, rather bravely because its brakes didn’t work.
 The park ranger was delighted that we had brought it back to the visitor centre because it had been reported to him so it saved him the trouble of fetching it himself.
 No one had reported it stolen so he encouraged us to take it home to restore it.
 Into the car it went, with some difficulty!

 Today was lovely and sunny and we were all out in the garden.
 James assembled his rotating composter (he has admired Hugh’s for years!) and David repaired the brakes on the bicycle.
 He and Chanel took it out for a wee cycle up and down the road and reported that once they have sorted out the rust it will be as good as new.
 They also bought a fish tank for their tiny amphibian friends.

-Thursday 5 April 2018
+Thursday, 5 April 2018

 Beautiful Kingairloch